How To Change a Registered Agent in Hawaii? (The Guide)

 What Happens When Your Registered Agent Resigns in Hawaii?

-A registered agent in Hawaii can resign at any time — even if your LLC is not in good standing — by filing Form X-9 (Statement of Resignation of Registered Agent) with the DCCA.
+A registered agent in Hawaii can resign at any time — even if your LLC isn't in good standing — by filing Form X-9 (Statement of Resignation of Registered Agent) with the DCCA.

-To avoid this gap, appoint a replacement agent before the 31-day period expires and file Form X-7 immediately.
-Your outgoing agent must also send you written notice of the resignation.
+Don't wait out that 31-day period.
+Appoint a replacement agent and file Form X-7 right away.
+Your outgoing agent is also required to send you written notice of the resignation.

 FAQs